-After graduating, Minkowski had gone on to teach Albert Einstein in Zurich.
-In 1907 he had taken Einstein’s Special Theory of Relativity, published in 1905, and shown that it could be advantageous to consider it differently – in four-dimensional spacetime – now called Minkowski Spacetime.
+After graduating, Minkowski went on to teach Albert Einstein in Zurich.
+In 1907 he took Einstein’s Special Theory of Relativity, published in 1905, and showed it could be advantageous to consider it differently – in four-dimensional spacetime – now called Minkowski Spacetime.

 Gradually a fascination with mathematical physics grew in Hilbert, and he spent increasing amounts of time thinking about the subject.

 By 1912 it had become his primary research field.
-He believed that most physicists approached problems with insufficient mathematical rigor.
-He believed that physics would benefit from the more rigorous approach that pure mathematicians brought to problems.
+He believed most physicists approached problems with insufficient mathematical rigor.
+He believed physics would benefit from the more rigorous approach pure mathematicians brought to problems.

 The Gravitational Field Equations of General Relativity